SoftUni-Internal/interactive-content/EN/01-Defining-Classes/02-Fields.md

+# Class Data

 [slide]

 # Fields

+[vimeo-video]
+[stream language="EN" videoId="485442485" default /]
+[stream language="RO" videoId="485442485"  /]
+[/video-vimeo]

 A Java field is a variable inside a class.

 For instance, in a class representing a car, the Car class might contain the following fields:

 - brand
 - model